-Student learning outcomes for each degree and certificate program are listed at http://sharepoint.lacitycollege.edu/effectiveness/outcomes/for_students/default.aspx
+Student learning outcomes for each degree and certificate program are available on the SLO Guide for Students website at http://tinyurl.com/laccsloforstudents

 The Paralegal Studies Program is approved by the American Bar Association.
 It is offered by the Law Department to students who are interested in working in the legal field.
 Paralegals assist attorneys in providing legal services in civil and criminal matters.
 Paralegal training is also valuable to persons seeking employment in fields such as real estate, insurance, banking, or brokerage.
 According to the latest statistics from the Bureau of Labor Statistics, the job outlook for paralegals is projected to grow faster than the average for all occupations through 2012.
 Despite projections of fast employment growth, competition for these jobs is rigorous and only the highly-skilled, formally-trained paralegals have excellent employment potential.
 The paralegal program is designed to provide students with high quality paralegal training, and on-the-job experience through internships.
 The paralegal program is flexible and accommodates day, evening, and weekend students.